zuc/falco/proposals/20210501-plugin-system.md

 Plugins can be written in any language, as long as they export the required functions.
 Golang, however, is the preferred language to write plugins, followed by C/C++.

+### Protecting from plugin issues

+The libraries will do everything possible to validate the data coming from the plugins and protect Falco and the other consumers from corrupted data.
+However, for performance reasons, plugins will be "trusted": they will run in the same thread and address space as Falco and they could crash the program.
+We assume that the user will be in control of plugin loading and will make sure only trusted plugins are loaded/packaged with falco.

+### Plugin registry
+Every plugin requires its own, unique plugin ID to interoperate with Falco and the other plugins.
+The plugin ID will be used by the libs to properly process incoming events (for example, when save events to file and loading them back), and by plugins to unuambiguosly recognize their dependencies.

+To facilitate the allocation and distribution of plugin IDs, we will require that plugin developers request IDs for their plugins to the Falco organization.
+The mechanism used for plugin allocation is not determined yet and will be discussed in the future.

 ### golang plugin SDK
 To facilitate the development of plugins written in go, an SDK has been developed.
 We intend this SDK (and future SDKs for other languages) to be part of the falco organization.
 For this reason, we submitted the following incubation request: https://github.com/falcosecurity/evolution/issues/62